andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 The IntentService is a subclass of Service that uses a worker thread to handle all of the start requests.
 All tasks are executed sequentially on a separate worker thread.
 The IntentService cannot run tasks in parallel.

-<u>Background:</u>

-There is no need to spawn an extra thread.
+<u>Background:</u> There is no need to spawn an extra thread and there is also no need to call stopSelf().
 The IntentService stops itself automatically as soon as all tasks/start requests have been handled.
-There is no need to call stopSelf().

 ## When to use IntentService?
 An IntentService is typically used for long running "fire and forget tasks".